-While the Bernstein-Vazirani algorithm itself is essentially identical to Deutsch-Jozsa, the promise on the function $f$ is different, as well as the partition $ \mathcal{J} $.
+While the Bernstein--Vazirani algorithm itself is essentially identical to Deutsch--Jozsa, the promise on the function $f$ is different, as well as the partition $ \mathcal{J} $.
 In particular, we are promised that $f$ is of the form $ f_a \left( x \right) \defeq a \cdot x $ where $ a \in \left\{ 0,1 \right\}^n $.
 The objective is to determine the parameter $a$ of $f_{a}$ exactly, i.e. the classes are singletons; hence $ J = F $.
 These properties make this algorithm particularly well-behaved, allowing us to compute the information-theoretic quantities analytically.
-The findings are summarized in \Cref{BV}.
+The findings are summarized in \ref{BV}.

 Note that since $ \sigma_j $ are all pure states, we have $ \chi = S \left( \rho_Y \right) $.
-As in the Deutsch-Jozsa algorithm, one can observe that the coherence $ C \left( \rho_Y \right) $ and conditional entropy $ H \left( Y \vert J \right) $ are initially large but are decreased by the second unitary $W$.
-In contrast, the von-Neumann entropy and discord have initial values zero but are increased to $n$ by the oracle query.
+As in the Deutsch--Jozsa algorithm, one can observe that the coherence $ C \left( \rho_Y \right) $ and conditional entropy $ H \left( Y \vert J \right) $ are initially large but are decreased by the second unitary $W$.
+In contrast, the von Neumann entropy and discord have initial values zero but are increased to $n$ by the oracle query.
 The second unitary $W$ can be said to ``trade off'' the discord in exchange for mutual information, which obtains the maximal value $n$ in the final state.
-The detailed computation of these quantities can be found in Section 6 of the supplementary material.
+The detailed computation of these quantities can be found in \Cref{app:BV}.